edHelper.com

 By Jennifer Kenny

 1 Do you remember that hormones are substances released in the body to make changes in another part?
-Well, scientists came up with a synthetic version of one of these hormones, namely testosterone.
-These synthetic types are called anabolic steroids and their job is to promote muscle development.
+Well, scientists can create synthetic versions of hormones.
+These synthetic types of the hormone testosterone are called anabolic steroids and their job is to promote muscle development.
 Have you ever heard of the term anabolic?
 Anabolic means "building."

-2 Originally, and medically speaking, anabolic steroids were prescribed by doctors for important medical reasons.
-For example, they were used to help the elderly heal wounds.
+2 Originally, anabolic steroids were prescribed by doctors for important medical reasons.
+For example, they were used to help heal wounds in the elderly.
 They also helped to treat the muscle difficulties faced by AIDS patients.
 Unfortunately, like many other drugs, these drugs have become abused as well.

 Paragraphs 4 to 8: